Faster provable sieving algorithms for the Shortest Vector Problem and the Closest Vector Problem on lattices in $\ell_p$ norm: Introduction

-The definition of $\minp_i$ (and hence $\minp_n$) has been given in Section \ref{sec:prelim} (Definition \ref{defn:succMin}). $c$ is the approximation factor.} with approximation factor $1+\epsilon$ to $\gsvp$ with approximation factor $1+\epsilon$.
-So we can have similar improvement in running time for both these problems.
-Since in this paper we focus mainly on $\SVP$ and $\CVP$ we do not delve into further details for these other problems. \end{remark}

-\begin{remark}
+\begin{Remark}

-Our algorithm (and in that case any sieving algorithm) is quite different from deterministic algorithms like \cite{2011_DPV,2013_DK}.
-They reduce the problem in any norm to $\ell_2$ norm and compute an approximation of the shortest vector length (or distance of the closest lattice point to a target in case of $\CVP$) using the Voronoi cell based deterministic algorithm in \cite{2010_MV}.
-Then they enumerate all lattice points within a convex region to find the shortest one.
-Constructing ellipsoidal coverings, it has been shown that the lattice points within a convex body can be computed in time proportional to the maximum number of lattice points the body can contain in any translation of an ellipsoid.
-Note for $\ell_p$ norm any smaller $\ell_q$ ball (where $p=q$ or $p\neq q$) can serve this purpose and the bound on the number of translates come from standard packing arguments.
-For these deterministic algorithms the target would be to chose a shape so that the upper bound (packing bound) on the number of translates can be reduced.
-So the authors chose small $\ell_p$ balls to cover a bigger $\ell_p$ ball.
+Our algorithm (and in that case any sieving algorithm) is quite different from deterministic algorithms such as those in \cite{2011_DPV,2013_DK}.
+They reduce the problem in any norm to a $\ell_2$ norm and compute an approximation of the shortest vector length (or distance of the closest lattice point to a target in case of $\CVP$) using the Voronoi cell-based deterministic algorithm in \cite{2010_MV}.
+Then, they enumerate all lattice points within a convex region to find the shortest one.
+Constructing ellipsoidal coverings, it has been shown that the lattice points within a convex body can be computed in a time proportional to the maximum number of lattice points that the body can contain in any translation of an ellipsoid.
+Note for $\ell_p$ norm that any smaller $\ell_q$ ball (where $p=q$ or $p\neq q$) can serve this purpose, and the bound on the number of translates comes from standard packing arguments.
+For these deterministic algorithms, the target would be to chose a shape so that the upper bound (packing bound) on the number of translates can be reduced.
+Thus, the authors chose small $\ell_p$ balls to cover a larger $\ell_p$ ball.

-In contrast, in our sieving algorithm we aimed to map each lattice point efficiently within a sub-region.
-So we divided any arbitrary $\ell_p$ ball into smaller hypercubes.
-The result was an increase in space complexity but due to the efficient mapping we gained in running time.
-To the best of our knowledge such kind of sub-divisions have not been used before in any sieving algorithm.
+In contrast, in our sieving algorithm, we aimed to map each lattice point efficiently within a sub-region.
+Thus, we divided any arbitrary $\ell_p$ ball into smaller hypercubes.
+The result was an increase in space complexity, but due to the efficient mapping, we reduced the running time.
+To the best of our knowledge, this kind of sub-divisions has not been used before in any sieving algorithm.
 The focus of our paper is to develop randomized sieving algorithms.
-So we will not delve further into the details of the above-mentioned deterministic algorithms.
-Clearly these are different procedures.
+Thus, we will not delve further into the details of the above-mentioned deterministic algorithms.
+Clearly, these are different procedures.

-\end{remark}
+\end{Remark}